sarmisthabce/2026-digital-literacy-/README.md

 task 1 https://www.canva.com/design/DAHEkfTJbNo/6cPK1xyJCXCnP_9YR8mt5g/edit
+For this task, I designed a one-page visual infographic .
+I chose a clean, professional aesthetic using a VIT-inspired blue and white color scheme to appeal to my peers.
+The infographic covers four critical pillars: a foundational definition of digital literacy, a guide to building a professional presence on LinkedIn and GitHub, a list of essential academic productivity tools, and a "Safety First" section focusing on Two-Factor Authentication and phishing awareness.
+I used vector icons to represent each category, ensuring the resource is easy to scan quickly.
+Reflection:Creating this infographic was a valuable exercise in information synthesis.
+The most interesting part was realizing how much "Digital Literacy" encompasses beyond just basic computer use—it’s truly about critical thinking.
+One thing I found slightly difficult was the "spatial constraint" of a single page; I had to decide which digital tools were most relevant to a first-year student while keeping the text concise.
+This forced me to prioritize quality over quantity, a skill that is essential for my role as a Student Digital Ambassador.

 task 2 <img width="1072" height="443" alt="image" src="https://github.com/user-attachments/assets/fc0e4c55-0ad7-46eb-ba9d-e76996d08429" />
 <img width="940" height="431" alt="image" src="https://github.com/user-attachments/assets/fdd1a08a-ccfe-4cbb-a1b9-a43997b5722b" />
 <img width="940" height="419" alt="image" src="https://github.com/user-attachments/assets/03afd35f-d285-4d19-b16f-0f6416c90c89" />
+Platforms Chosen: For this task, I established my professional presence on GitHub, LinkedIn, and Kaggle.
+Purpose: I chose GitHub to act as a version-controlled gallery for my coding projects.
+LinkedIn was selected to begin building a network with VIT alumni and industry recruiters, while Kaggle provides a platform to practice data science and compete in global challenges.
+Future Plan: Over the next four years, I plan to use these platforms as a "living resume."
+I will commit my lab assignments to GitHub to show my coding consistency.
+On LinkedIn, I will document my internship experiences and certifications.
+On Kaggle, I aim to move from a beginner to a contributor by participating in at least two competitions per semester.
+This strategy will ensure that I am "industry-ready" by my final year.

 Task 3 <img width="940" height="545" alt="image" src="https://github.com/user-attachments/assets/70f70e9a-1243-4014-8f2e-fb815f00a295" />
 https://docs.google.com/spreadsheets/d/120uY5Cs7SP_dnhr2PWU8SPJUab3-ffrfEvv6TCLwtNY/edit?usp=sharing
+Platforms Used: For the technical portion of this task, I used HackerRank to practice algorithmic logic.
+For the collaboration portion, I utilized Google Forms and Google Sheets.
+Activity Summary: On HackerRank, I successfully completed the [Name of Challenge] using the Python language.
+This helped me understand how code is evaluated against test cases.
+Additionally, I built a 5-question Digital Literacy Quiz using Google Forms to simulate how I would collect data and assess awareness among my peers as a Digital Ambassador.
+Academic Benefit: These tools are vital for my B.Tech journey.
+HackerRank will help me prepare for technical interviews and improve my problem-solving speed.
+Google Workspace tools will allow me to collaborate effectively on team research papers and lab reports, ensuring that data is organized and accessible in the cloud.
+Mastering these now ensures I can focus on core engineering concepts later.

 task 4 Task 4

 Email 1: Requesting an Assignment Extension